Armenians in Baku: Armenian district

-Ermenikend (Արմենիքենդ; Ermənikənd; Арменикенд, literally "Armenian village" in Azerbaijani) was a district located in the Nasimi raion of Baku, where many Armenians lived.
+Armenikend (Արմենիքենդ; Ermənikənd; Арменикенд, literally "Armenian village" in Azerbaijani) was a district located in the Nasimi raion of Baku, where many Armenians lived.
 The settlement was developed in the 1920s on the sparsely populated outskirts of Baku as one of the earliest Soviet experiments in the integrated development of a large urban area.

-The village of Ermenikend existed in Baku in 1918 when 15,000 Armenians were killed during the September Days.
-The reconstruction and modernization of Ermenikend started later, when Baku further expanded, when Azerbaijan, after a brief period of independence as the Democratic Republic of Azerbaijan during 1918–1920 with the collapse of Czarist Russia (and also Armenia which went through the same brief stage as well) was invaded and annexed by the Soviet Union as the newly formed Azerbaijan Soviet Socialist Republic in 1920.
+The village of Armenikend existed in Baku in 1918 when 15,000 Armenians were killed during the September Days.
+The reconstruction and modernization of Armenikend started later, when Baku further expanded, when Azerbaijan, after a brief period of independence as the Democratic Republic of Azerbaijan during 1918–1920 with the collapse of Czarist Russia (and also Armenia which went through the same brief stage as well) was invaded and annexed by the Soviet Union as the newly formed Azerbaijan Soviet Socialist Republic in 1920.

-The former suburb Ermenikend has been transformed into a model town consisting exclusively of new blocks.
-Several famed Constructivist architects worked on the Ermenikend model village, which started in 1925.
+The former suburb Armenikend has been transformed into a model town consisting exclusively of new blocks.
+Several famed Constructivist architects worked on the Armenikend model village, which started in 1925.
 The settlement became part, with the steady expansion of the city of Baku.
-Officially the district was part of a larger district named "Shahumyan" after the Armenian Bolshevik leader Stepan Shaumyan who lived in Baku, while the name of Ermenikend always was mentioned next to it.
-Ermenikend was designed to be the home of oil workers.
+Officially the district was part of a larger district named "Shahumyan" after the Armenian Bolshevik leader Stepan Shaumyan who lived in Baku, while the name of Armenikend always was mentioned next to it.
+Armenikend was designed to be the home of oil workers.

-The Soviet architects Samoylov A.V. and Ivanitsky A.P supervised the architecture of Ermenikend in the 1920–1930s.
+The Soviet architects Samoylov A.V. and Ivanitsky A.P supervised the architecture of Armenikend in the 1920–1930s.
 The central part had 3–4 storied buildings in the style of Soviet socialist realist architecture (near the Mughan hotel).
-Connected by tram lines with the coastal part of Baku, Ermenikend quickly became one of the main parts of the city.
+Connected by tram lines with the coastal part of Baku, Armenikend quickly became one of the main parts of the city.
 With the influx of many other nationalities and with the dispersal of the Armenian community to other districts of the city, the district lost this distinction and the nickname gradually disappeared.

-Until the 1980s, the Armenians in Baku were concentrated in Ermenikend, and it was known for this.
+Until the 1980s, the Armenians in Baku were concentrated in Armenikend, and it was known for this.
 After the Armenian pogroms on 13–20 January 1990, the enclave came to end, when the Armenian community of Baku fled the country.